MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab02_Process_Sales.md

 33. Select the **Ship** option and click **OK**.

-34. Create a posted sales invoice from the sales order.
+### Task 5: Create a posted sales invoice from the sales order.

 35. On the **Sales Order** card page, on the **General** FastTab, in the **Posting Date** field, enter 1/28/2021.